iainquayle/lemnos/issues.md

 fix jank in sample collection

-add vertical spacing to code, looks fine in nvim but vsc is disgusting

 make tests for breeding

 impl a screening on the ir, allow for culling on structural heuristics

 work on making more controlable growth functions, ie, ones that would truely follow a given curve

 ## possible